agude/agude.github.io/_books/the_shadow_of_the_torturer.md

 leaves it hidden in the nooks and crannies of the story for you to slowly uncover, making it feel more organic.

-The book is narrated by Severian, a torturer thrown out of his guild for showing mercy by assisting a victim in committing suicide, and chronicles his life as he raises to become the Autarch of his civilization.
-Like {% inclue book_link.html link="Hyperion" %}---and the opposite of {% include book_link.html title="Consider Phlebas"%}---<span class="book-title">The Shadow of the Torturer</span> is a seemingly small-scale story with much larger happenings going on under the surface.
-The reader only gets hints at these, and I suspect part of the payoff of the series will be uncovering what those happening are.
+The book is narrated by Severian, a torturer exiled from his guild for showing mercy by helping a victim commit suicide.
+It chronicles his life as he rises to become the Autarch of his civilization.
+Like {% include book_link.html title="Hyperion" %}---and the opposite of {% include book_link.html title="Consider Phlebas"%}---<span class="book-title">The Shadow of the Torturer</span> tells a seemingly small, personal story that hints at larger forces and events happening just out of sight.
+The reader only gets glimpses of these looming mysteries, and I suspect part of the payoff of the series will be uncovering what they are.
 I can't wait to find out.